 Effective August 2, 2014, a Section 457(b) Plan, (the "New Mexico Lottery Authority 457(b) Plan") that allows both pre-tax and Roth (after tax) contributions by employees for their retirement up to applicable annual Internal Revenue Code limits commenced.
 Newport Group (formerly Verisight Trust Company) is the trustee for the 457(b) plan.
-This plan, like the money purchase pension plan, allows employees to self-direct their investments into any of the forty-one investment funds.
-Thirty-two and thirty-four current and former employees were participants in the plan at the end of fiscal years 2017 and 2016.
-All amounts withheld from employee compensation for Section 457(b) contributions have been paid to the plan by June 30, 2017 and 2016, respectively.
+This plan, like the money purchase pension plan, allows employees to self-direct their investments into any of the fortyone investment funds.
+Thirty-two current and former employees were participants in the plan at the end of fiscal years 2018 and 2017.
+All amounts withheld from employee compensation for 457(b) contributions paid Section have been the plan June 30, 2018 and 2017, respectively.
+For the years ended June 30, 2018 and 2017, the Lottery recognized a contribution liability of \$4,607 and zero, respectively, for contributions owed, but not paid, for the last few days of each fiscal year.